 Similarly, some believe that if the device is plugged in and charged, it will complete a full cycle, regardless of how low the initial charge was when it was plugged in.
-Hewlett Packard estimates that the average battery lasts between 300 – 500 cycles, with a maximum charge of 80 percent after 300 cycles.
+Manufacturers estimates that the average battery lasts between 300 – 500 cycles, with a maximum charge of 80 percent after 300 cycles.
 Like many other myths, this belief was a reality on outdated models of batteries but has since been obliterated by the advent of lithium ion technology.

 Myth: Devices Should Not Be Stored With the Battery at Full Charge

 As a rule of thumb, Digital Trends further points out that if you want to store your laptop after leaving it plugged in, try to discharge the battery to at least 50% before storing it for an extended period of time.
 Many schools may store their devices over the summer with low battery or full charge as students return them to their respective charging carts with varying levels of charge and teachers may or may not charge the cart to full before it is stored.
 Neither of these scenarios is ideal.
 Storing the battery at full charge may cause it to lose some capacity, leading to shorter battery life.
 On the other hand, storing the device long-term with less than 20% charge could cause battery to lose the ability to charge back up.